 There is no formalised strategic business plan for the telecom utility, although NIRC's Strategic Action Plan (NIRC 2020b) targets enhanced connectivity, including the connection of an undersea cable and development of a data centre, free public WiFi spots, smart poles, open data platform, and day passes with Australian providers.

-Mobile service provision is also moving from a 2G network to a 3G/4G network, providing greater reliability, increased speeds and a more modern service.
+Mobile service provision is also moving from a 2G network to a 3G/4G network in late 2020, providing greater reliability, increased speeds and a more modern mobile data service.